b-rad-is-rad/ticTacToe/README.md

-# ticTacToe
+# Tic Tac Toe
-Designing and building a tic tac toe game from scratch
+Designing and building a tic tac toe game from scratch.

-Requirements
+# Requirements

 - 3 X's or O's in a row wins the Game
     - Vertical